 The Non-Performance Assessment will compare each Capacity Resource's Expected Performance against its Actual Performance for each Performance Assessment Interval.
 Performance Assessment Interval shall mean each Real-time Settlement Interval for which an Emergency Action has been declared by PJM.
 Performance Assessment Intervals are delineated by PJM's declaration of Emergency Actions.
-Emergency Actions shall mean any emergency action for locational or system-wide capacity shortages that either utilizes pre-emergency mandatory load management reductions or other emergency capacity, or initiates a more severe action, including but not limited to, a Voltage Reduction Warning, Voltage Reduction Action, Manual Load Dump Warning, or Manual Load Dump Actions.
-Performance is assessed for each interval that PJM declares the following actions:
+Emergency Actions shall mean any emergency action for locational or system-wide capacity shortages that either utilizes pre-emergency mandatory load management reductions or other emergency capacity, or initiates a more severe action, including but not limited to, a Voltage Reduction Warning, Voltage

-29 OATT, Attachment DD, Section 10A
+32 OATT, Attachment DD, Section 10A